SergioSim/debian-hadoop/README.md

 Once you have installed, started and connected to the vagrant box.

-Check if Hadoop processes started:
+Check if Hadoop processes (HDFS & YARN) are running:

 ```bash
 vagrant@bullseye:~$ jps